PhilipKone/cybersecurityWork/researchPP.md

 #### 3.1 Overview

-The methodology combines gamification and machine learning to develop an integrated phishing awareness and detection framework.
+The methodology focuses on leveraging machine learning to develop an adaptive phishing detection model.

 #### 3.2 Data Collection

-Data will be gathered from existing phishing datasets and user surveys.
+Data will be gathered from existing phishing datasets.

 #### 3.3 Analysis Techniques

 Statistical methods and machine learning models will be used to evaluate detection techniques.

-#### 3.4 Framework Development
+#### 3.4 Model Development

-The framework will integrate gamified training modules with machine learning-driven detection systems.
+The detection model will be developed using machine learning algorithms, incorporating feature engineering and evaluation metrics.

 ---

-### Chapter 4 – Proposed Framework
+### Chapter 4 – Proposed Model

-#### 4.1 Gamified Phishing Awareness Training

-The gamified phishing awareness training module will be designed to educate users on identifying and avoiding phishing attacks through interactive and engaging activities.
-The module will include:

-- **Simulated Phishing Scenarios**: Users will be exposed to realistic phishing emails, websites, and messages to practice identifying threats.
-- **Interactive Quizzes**: Gamified quizzes will test users' knowledge of phishing tactics, awarding points for correct answers.
-- **Scenario-Based Challenges**: Users will navigate through decision-making scenarios, earning rewards for avoiding phishing traps.
-- **Progress Tracking**: A leaderboard or progress tracker will motivate users to improve their performance and retain knowledge.

-The training module will be tailored to the Ghanaian context, incorporating common phishing tactics observed locally.

-#### 4.2 Machine Learning-Driven Detection
+#### 4.1 Machine Learning-Driven Detection

 The detection component will leverage machine learning algorithms to identify phishing attempts in real-time.
 Key features include: